Modeling Leidenfrost levitation of soft elastic solids

 To capture the anomalous scaling of the height in the neck region and the width $\delta(\lambda)$, we take inspiration from the numerical collapse of Fig.~\ref{fig:CollapsingHertzian}.
 The key observation is that in the contact region under the solid ($\t r \ll 1$), the pressure is given by the Hertzian solution at leading order in the parameter $\lambda$ [Fig.~\ref{fig:CollapsingHertzian}(b)].
 By the same logic, when $\t r \gg 1$, the height is asymptotically Hertzian [Fig.~\ref{fig:CollapsingHertzian}(a)].
-Using the lubrication equation~\eqref{eq:Reynolds}, we construct the corresponding height and pressure solutions in each region.
+Using the lubrication equation Eq.~\eqref{eq:Reynolds}, we construct the corresponding height and pressure solutions in each region.
 These solutions patch together over the neck region, shown schematically in the inset of Fig.~\ref{fig:Setup}(b).
 In the neck, both pressure and height vanish as some unknown power of $\lambda$; we denote the height scaling as ${\phi_n(\lambda)}$ and the pressure scaling as $\psi_n(\lambda)$.
-The patching conditions, derived in the SM~\cite{SI}, simultaneously determine $\delta(\lambda)$, $\phi_n(\lambda)$, and $\psi_n(\lambda)$, to give a complete set of scaling laws:
+The patching conditions, derived in the SM~\cite{SI}, determine $\delta(\lambda)$, $\phi_n(\lambda)$, and $\psi_n(\lambda)$ to give a complete set of scaling laws:

 In the insets of Fig.~\ref{fig:CollapsingHertzian}, we show that the scalings Eq.~\eqref{eq:ScalingLawsNonDim} now collapse our simulation data in the neck region as well as the contact region.
-Our asymptotic theory gives a new prediction: once re-dimensionalized, the relation $\phi_n(\lambda)=\lambda^{9/32}$ yields the anomalous neck height scaling
+Our asymptotic theory gives a new prediction: re-dimensionalized, the relation $\phi_n(\lambda)=\lambda^{9/32}$ yields the anomalous neck height scaling

 Again taking the load to go as the volume, $F\sim R^3$, we find the neck height scaling $h\sim R^{43/96}$.
 In Fig.~\ref{fig:ScalingLaws}, we show that these revised scalings with radius $R$ and modulus $E$ agree well with simulations.
-Taken together, the scalings Eqs.~\eqref{eq:HertzianHeight} and~\eqref{eq:NeckHeight} provide a complete picture of elastic Leidenfrost floating.
+Taken together, the scalings Eqs.~\eqref{eq:HertzianHeight} and~\eqref{eq:NeckHeight} provide a complete picture of elastic Leidenfrost floating, with the agreement between the asymptotic result Eq.~\eqref{eq:NeckHeight} and our simulations also serving as a rigorous cross-check on our theory.